pgale/lineage_15.1_Installation_TSV/README.md

 Bugs:
 Rotation can get stuck sometimes until you toggle auto rotation.

-Wifi mac address is the same between devices so if you have multiple you will need to a modification to a file to fix it.

 Camera shutter is the power button.

 Mic switch is unused but does fire a keycode for 3rd party apps to hook.